corei8/ordotools/output/ordosite/ranking.md

 17. The Days within the Octaves of Christmas and the Ascension,
 18. The days within Common Octaves,
 19. The Major Ferial Days and Vigils,
-20. The Octave Day of a Simple Octave, *i.e,* of a Feast of the Second Class,
+20. The Octave Day of a Simple Octave, *i.e.,* of a Feast of the Second Class,
 21. The Saturday Office of the Blessed Virgin Mary,
 22. Feasts of Simple Rite.
 23. De ea

 # Rules for transfer

+These are placed in a tuple `(x, x, x, x, x,)`, which is used to determine the exact nobility of a feast.

-## 0 - Rite
+### Rite

+Placed at index `0`.

 1. d I cl
 2. d II cl